lukinhas563/api-project-c/README.md

 }
 ```

 As you can see, this path has a few differents querrys, the <code>page</code>,<code>limit</code> and <code>idCollaborator</code>.
 The querrys page and limit are not required, but is you wanto to have more control over your searches you can use them.
-The querry **idCollaborator** is required and you must inform the ID of one of your collaborators.
+The querry <code>idCollaborator</code> is required and you must inform the **ID** of one of your collaborators.

 For get just one of them you can use this path: